daryllxd/lifelong-learning/mountaineering/til-per-climb.md

+## Amuyao via Barlig-Barlig/Backtrail (2019-01-12 to 2019-01-13)

+- Cooked: Tacos.
+- So it has been literally 1 year since I last hiked up a mountain.
+Granted, I did hike at MacRitchie Reservoir in Singapore, but does that really count?
+Lol.
+- New stuff: Salomon boots (my older shoes literally had holes in them), sleeping bag (I forgot where mine was).
+- I also couldn't find my stove so I just go a new one (the same as the old one, Kovea Moonwalker), but I stupidly did not ask if it needed an attachment to make it work with standard butane containers.
+- How is it that I felt colder this year than the last year, especially if I had most of the same clothes/winter costume as last year?
+I guess we just hit a cold day.
+But it was really hard to sleep in the tent.
+We just slept in the bunkhouse.
+This was even in ideal conditions (no rain).
+- It was also hard to move the mountain dog that kept going inside the bunkhouse.
+I had to literally grab the dog by its shoulders and physically carry it out.
+- Night sky was phenomenal as usual.
+Faint Milky Way but there was a sea of stars like before!
+- I really like hiking because it gives me a lot of time to think about life.
+I really missed that when I was in Singapore.
+Especially if you hike with friends.
+Honestly, at this point, I would not mind living in a city where you can literally take a train to the jump-off point.
+Seoul comes to mind but I think Hong Kong and a few Canadian/American cities have this.
+I'm thinking the Pacific NW.
+- After the last water source, I bonked hard (lack of food and water) and it was survival mode to get to the top at that point.
+Night had already fallen so you can't really stop on the trail as it was fucking cold.
+- Descending: I think you can descend the entire Barlig side with no rests as long as you refuel on the trail, we just rested once at the half-way point, but it's almost just a straightforward downhill hike.
+- Having a van was really an asset as it allows you to keep the last day's clothes in it.
+So you get to bring a lot more stuff because those clothes take up space/weight.
+- Bigger cooksets mean it's harder to cook the rice evenly.
+You have to stir the damn thing lol.
+I'm really becoming heavily biased towards either pasta or pitas/bread.
+Rice is too easy to f up unless you have a good rice chef.

 ## Amuyao via Batad-Barlig (Reverse Traverse) (2018-01-12 to 2018-01-15)

 - Cooked: Adobo (forgot the vinegar so I wasn't able to make it the spicy way that I want), supposedly bacon but I just made the rice, pancake/sausage.